justineichelberger/usgs-earthquakes-this-week/README.md

-# This Week in Earthquakes from USGS
+# This Week in Earthquakes from the USGS